Noah Ringrose’s Personal Website

 This website is my personal space where I share my ideas and perspectives on math and physics and keep track of my progress as a physicist, mathematician, natural philosopher, or whatever I choose to identify as on a given day.

 I’m only just getting started, but if you’re itching for a first taste of my work, you should check out my senior honors thesis, Higher Structures from Simple Lattice Models.
-I believe that physicists shouldn’t have to wait decades for abstract math to be translated into their language.
-I aim to destigmatize the use of abstract math — like category theory — in physics by building visually intuitive mathematical frameworks.
-This thesis is a testament to this belief; my goal was to motivate the use of topological defects and fusion categories in physics from the ground up, showing how they naturally arise when studying the simplest classical lattice model — the 2d Ising Model.
+I believe that young physicists shouldn’t have to spend years delving into an intense study of mathematics to build up the necessary vocabulary to penetrate the seriously cool aspects of physics; nor should they have to wait around for years for cutting-edge mathematical techniques to be translated into a physics-friendly language.
+I believe that physics and mathematics should be developed side-by-side in a common language and that the usage of ‘abstract nonsense’ — like category theory — can be destigmatized in physics by building visually intuitive mathematical frameworks.
+This thesis is a testament to this belief; my goal was to motivate the study of topological defects, fusion categories, and non-invertible symmetries in physics from the ground up with very few prerequisites, showing how these structures arise naturally when studying the simplest classical lattice model — the 2d Ising model.

-If you are curious about my background, you can check out my CV.
+If you are curious about my background, you can check out my CV, though it may or may not be a bit out of date depending on when you are reading this.

 I love talking to anyone who shares even a passing interest in these ideas, so if you want to chat about anything, feel free to reach out via email at noah.ringrose@gmail.com!